friendlyantz/open-telemetry-sandbox/README.md

 This is my sandbox to test and learn [OpenTelemetry(OT)](<https://opentelemetry.io>) within Ruby ecosystem.
 - [x] I start with elementary Rack app and add OpenTelemetry instrumentation to it.
-- [x] Then spicy it up with Zipkin as a tracing backend.
+- [x] Then spicy it up with Zipkin as a tracing backend(Java☕️)
+- [ ] May be spicy it up with [Jeeger](https://github.com/jaegertracing/jaeger) as an alternative tracing backend(it is in GO, and fresher)
 - [ ] Next, I will dive into misc OT concepts such as Span, SpanContext, etc.
 - [ ] Then, may be, I will try to add OT instrumentation to a Sinatra app.
 - [ ] Then, I will try to add OT instrumentation to a Rails app.